 290. FinTech and The Digital Economy

-The purpose of this course is to provide working knowledge of the role of IT-enabled innovation in financial markets, more generally, to help students acquire an understanding of broad economic issues that are of wide applicability in many areas of FinTech.
+FinTech, the application of information technology to finance, is fast-growing and rapidly changing the landscape of financial industries.
+The purpose of this course is to provide students with a working knowledge to understand economic mechanisms in many areas of FinTech and cutting-edge skills to identify and analyze important issues in this subject.
 The course balances qualitative analysis and quantitative applications.
-You will gain experience in applying empirical tools through assignments and a mid-term report, as well as through a final project that requires you to apply the tools to the real world.
-Topics covered in the course include a wide range of FinTech phenomena (e.g., Bitcoin, Blockchain, Crowdfunding, Online lending, etc.), and their economic and social impacts.
+You will gain experience in applying empirical tools through assignments and a group project.
+Topics covered in the course include a wide range of FinTech phenomena, such as Bitcoin, Blockchain, Crowdfunding, peer-to-peer lending, robo-advisor, and their economic and social impacts.
 Overall, this course aims to equip students with the skills and knowledge required to help their professional careers in the digital age.

 290. Programming and Data Analysis for Business (MFin)